doctrinedatabase/doctrine/doctrines/osas.md

 ---
 title: 'Eternal Security of the Believer'
+description: This doctrine teaches that once someone believes the Gospel and gets saved they can't lose their salvation.
+They are eternally secure.
 layout: default
 ---

 # Once Saved, Always Saved
-This doctrine teaches that once someone believes the Gospel and gets saved they can't lose their salvation.
-They are eternally secure.

 41+ Verses / Passages

 ### Psalm 89:30-33